Parking-Master/FPS-X/README.md

 - New zooming capabilities have been added, where the game is programmed to zoom into the 3d gun, instead of displaying a fake scope image like FPS3.

 ### Current job(s)
-- Create all hand-held weapons, weapon sound effects, and weapon capabilities
+- <s>Create all hand-held weapons, weapon sound effects, and weapon capabilities
-  - Planned finish time: 3 weeks from now
+  - Planned finish time: 3 weeks from now</s>
+  - **This job has been paused until further notice.**

 ### Next job
 - Add controls and UI for Touch Screens, Gamepads, and Desktops
-  - Plan to start: 3 weeks from now
+  - Plan to start: 3 days from now

 ### ❗ Update: Almost there!
 If you don't know already, actual focused development on FPS-X will begin _June 10th_.
 Next week, development starts!